vtex/styleguide/react/components/Charts/LineChart/README.md

 #### axis
 The axis property is responsible to change visual appearence of the axis in the chart.

-- `tickLine`: If set true, axis tick lines will be drawn
+- `tickLine`: If set true, axis tick lines will be drawn.
 - `axisLine`: If set true, axis line will be drawn.

+#### container
+The container property is responsible to define the size of box that will render the chart.

+- `height`: The percentage value of the chart's width or a fixed width.
+- `width`: The percentage value of the chart's width or a fixed height.

 #### grid
 The grid property is responsible to show a grid inside the chart.